-With COVID-19 uncertainty, some marketers may start looking for new job opportunities either out of choice or necessity.
+With today’s uncertainty, some marketers may start looking for new job opportunities either out of choice or necessity.
 During this time, in-person interviews are being replaced by videoconferencing.
 Fortunately, most companies are continuing their marketing hiring to help them recover as fast as possible.
 Smarter businesses are even recruiting and completing onboarding processes 100% through various videoconference platforms.
 With the rapidly evolving interview process, top talent needs to be up-to-date on the most successful video interview tips.

 A good online presence is a crucial part of getting the next big marketing opportunity you’ve been seeking.
 In a virtual interview, planning to succeed is no different from an in-person interview.
 However, there are certain things that need to be considered before and after online interviews.